jasonfrowe/RPMegaFighter/README.md

 numerous, requiring superior piloting skills and strategic shooting.
-The ultimate challenge awaits in later levels with powerful alien commanders that demand precision and quick reflexes
+The ultimate challenge awaits in later levels with powerful alien commanders that demand precision and quick reflexes.

 ## Game Over
 If your spaceship is destroyed or you run out of